 Try hassle-free Easter buffet recipes for a casual but oh-so-tasty bank holiday weekend.
-From butternut squash falafels to sticky lamb lollipops. these are all the recipes you need
+From butternut squash falafels to sticky lamb lollipops, these are all the recipes you need

 If you have a crowd coming round this bank holiday Easter weekend, make it easy on yourself and swap a traditional roast with all the trimmings for a help-yourself buffet.
 It could be bursting with lamb lollipops, rainbow tarts and bite-sized versions of your favourite bakes.
 The best bit?
 You can make loads of these recipes in advance, giving you more time to relax and put your feet up.

-This colourful dip has an earthy sweetness from the slow-roasted beetroot and toasted sesame seed paste, and a dash of lemon adds zing.
+This colourful dip has an earthy sweetness from the slow-roasted beetroot and toasted sesame seed paste, while a dash of lemon adds zing.
 Serve with toasted sourdough or platters of pitta, tortilla chips and crunchy crudités.
 Get the recipe for beetroot dip with sourdough toast.

 Juicy red peppers filled with olives, capers and oozy mozzarella cheese are a taste of Mediterranean sun.
 Try to stop yourself from eating just... one... more...
 Get the recipe for Sicilian baked red peppers.

 Serve a platter of these fabulous homemade falafels with spicy zhoug sauce, bursting with spices and zingy green herbs.
 Get the recipe for butternut squash falafels with spicy zhoug sauce.